 We recommend that you install SpiderOak through your distribution's package manager.
 If this isn't possible, you can use this method to install SpiderOak to your home directory.
 These instructions assume a basic familiarity with command line use and text editing.

-1) Download an appropriate package for your distribution.
+1) Download the appropriate package for your distribution and architecture.

 3) Unpack the package into this directory.
-This will be done in one of several ways depending on your distribution.
+How this is done depends on your distribution.
 In the following examples, we assume you have downloaded the 64 bit 6.0.1 package into the Downloads directory of your home.

 For Debian-based distributions (Debian, Ubuntu, etc.):

-4) Now that you have SpiderOak unpacked, move its startup script usr/bin/SpiderOak to the current directory.
+4) Now that you have SpiderOak unpacked, copy its startup script to the /home/bob/bin directory :